dataiku/dataiku-contrib/microsoft-power-bi/documentation/acquiring-an-access-token.md

 }
 ```
 > **Note**: This Project variable should be set in the Project where you intend to export data to Power BI
-* Finally, when using the Plugin, choose the "... with access token" export options.
+* Finally, when using the Plugin, choose the "... **with access token**" export options.